khakhalin/notes/keywords/pandas.md

 There are least 6 different ways to do it, listed here from (arguably) best to worst:
 * `df['z']=df.x+df.y` - that's what most people use, and it's one of the fastest approaches, but it has 2 draw-backs.
 One, it cannot be chained (using `.` notation).
 And two, when used on a view, it throws a "slice assignment" warning.
 So after things like `.agg` it will work just fine, but after a `.query` it will cause a problem (as `.query` creates a view!).
 * `df=df.assign(z=df.x+df.y)` - this one is a bit slower, but can be chained!
 Many people prefer it, and it seems to be considered archetypical.
-* `df.insert(2, 'z', df.x+df.y)` - the fastest of all, but cannot be chained (it's in-place), which also means that it doesn't feel Pandas-y.
+* `df.insert(2, 'z', df.x+df.y)` - the fastest of all, but cannot be chained (it's in-place!), which also means that it doesn't feel Pandas-y.
 Also, you cannot run it 2 times in a row (returns an error, saying that this column already exists), and you need to know where to add this new column.
 * `df.loc[:,'z']=...` - prevents slicing assignment warning, but is the slowest of all by far.
 May be good for updates though.
 Still not chainable though.
 * `df.eval('z=x+y', inplace=True)` - I read somewhere that it is supposed faster than other methods, but in my experiments it is slower than almost any other method.
 So not sure why anyone would use it.
 Also, non-chainable.
 * `df=df.eval('z=x+y', inplace=False)` - chainable, but also slower.